 - All the full day children have, besides the academic subjects and specialized Montessori materials, many extra-curricular learning activities.

-To calculate is a natural tendency of man.?
-Our children have no predjudice against numbers for they experience numbers and their intricate relationships through their senses first in a concrete form, not by mere memorization.
+To calculate is a natural tendency of man.
+Our children have no prejudice against numbers for they experience numbers and their intricate relationships through their senses first in a concrete form, not by mere memorization.

-Each child has two opportunities to perform before a large parent audience.
+Each child is given opportunities to perform before a large parent audience.

-Each child is encouraged to use his creative imagination through trial and error.?
-From the beginning his work with the Montessori Sensorial materials helps refine his sense of colour and other forms of discrimination, preparing him to see harmony in his surroundings, and using this in expressong himself artistically — he goes home with his feelings stirred too.
+Each child is encouraged to use his creative imagination through trial and error.
+From the beginning, his work with the Montessori Sensorial materials helps refine his sense of colour and other forms of discrimination, preparing him to see harmony in his surroundings, and using this in expressing himself artistically — he goes home with his feelings stirred too.

-There is ample opportunity for both indoor and outdoor games in small or large groups, either in our recreation room or our spacious, well equipped yard, or in the playground or meodow nearby.
+There is ample opportunity for both indoor and outdoor games in small or large groups, either in our recreation room or our spacious, well equipped yard, or in the playground or meadow nearby.